harrij15/TemporalSummaries/README.md

 On (quantifier) (sub-time window) in the past (time window), your (attribute) was (summarizer).

 where summarizer is a conclusive phrase for the summary (e.g., "high", "low", etc.), and quantifier is a word or phrase that specifies how often the summarizer is true (e.g., "most", "all", etc.), given an attribute of interest.
 A concrete summary following the above protoform is: “On **_most_ days** in the past **week**, your **sugar level** was **very high**.”

+Our system relies on SAX representations of time-series data and temporal/sequence pattern discovery via the SPADE algorithm.
+SAX representations allow us to convert raw time-series data into symbolic strings containing letters of the alphabet.
+These representations make it easier for time-series analysis methods to find interesting patterns and anomalies efficiently in the data.
+Using the SPADE algorithm, we are able to discover frequent sequences, or patterns, in the data.